DSC04193 TH

 Trekking the Tour du Mont Blanc backwards

-OK, Cicerone’s Jonathan Williams didn’t really walk the Tour du Mont Blanc backwards, he just went the 'wrong' way round.
+OK, Cicerone’s Jonathan Williams didn’t really walk the Tour du Mont Blanc backwards, he just went the 'wrong' way round...

-Traditionally, when walking the Tour du Mont Blanc (TMB) you start from Les Houches and head south and anti-clockwise before turning and heading north through Italy.
+Traditionally, when walking the Tour du Mont Blanc (TMB) you start from Les Houches and head south west and anti-clockwise before turning and heading north east through Italy.
 This is the route taken by thousands of trekkers every year as they take in one of the world’s great walks, around the monarch of the alps.

 Is this justified?
 Should you swim against the tide?
 Is it better, worse or just different?
 What about the views, the accommodation?
 Why can’t we be different?

 Cicerone’s TMB guidebook has described both ways round since 2005 when, after a series of trekkers asked for the 'wrong way', we decided to put both in the book.
-Author Kev Reynolds has checked both many times, but the new edition planned for 2020 seemed a good time for the publisher to check it over again as well.
-And having done the route several times, now was the time to try it the other way.

 • Don’t start at Les Houches.
 Champex is a good point, Argentière at the other end of the Chamonix valley from Les Houches is another.

-• Be fit enough before you start, it makes for a better trek
+• Be fit enough before you start, it makes for a better trek experience.

 • The Tour du Mont Blanc trail is open mid-June through past mid-September.
 Mid-July and August are the busiest periods.
 September tends to be a bit quieter, and the weather may be more settled.

-Saying bonjour to the UTMB runners
+Saying bonjour to the TMB trekkers and runners

 Clockwise, the traditional start point is Champex reached by train and bus from Martigny.
 Clearly a circular loop can be joined at any point, but if coming from anywhere north, Champex makes sense as an access point.
 This small resort is set around a charming lake under a backdrop of big peaks, The Pointe d’Orny just above, the Grand Combin in the distance.